php-fusion/docs/phpfusion-development/theme-functions/closeside.md

 ---
 description: >-
-  Closes a an open side panel which is using the openside function.
+  Closes an open side panel which is using the openside function.
 The function is defined in the theme.php and is different from theme to theme.
 ---